bdon/hanzi2reading/README.md

 * Annotation of Chinese characters with Standard Mandarin (國語/普通話）readings
 * Should work offline - database format should be as compact as possible
 * Should support word-based disambiguation of characters with multiple readings
-* separation of code and data - phrase backend should be swappable
+* separation of code and data - dictionary backend should be swappable
 * Word segmentation is a non-goal

 ## Notes